karstenw/nodebox-pyobjc/README.md

 		types is a list of filetypes ('py', 'jpg', 'png') asURLs if result should be a list of URLs.
 List of paths otherwise

+1. New Function `getAnyDialog( multiple=True, types=None, asURLs=False )`
+		Opens anything.
+File or folder.
+		open a file dialog.
+Set multiple=True if multiple selections should be allowed types is a list of filetypes ('py', 'jpg', 'png') asURLs if result should be a list of URLs.
+List of paths otherwise

 1. New Function `getFolderDialog( multiple=False, asURLs=False)`
 		open a folder dialog.
 Set multiple=True if multiple selections should be allowed asURLs if result should be a list of URLs.
 List of paths otherwise